DrVicki/SWD103C-RT-Updated/README.md

 IMAFE 6

-### 1.2.7 Enable Word Wrap
+### 1.2.6 Enable Word Wrap

-To get rid of the horizontal scroll bar, we could turn on the “Word Wrap” feature by following these steps:     Go to the menu and select: File > Preferences > Settings ●    Type “word wrap” into the Search Box ●    Then select option “on” of “Editor: Word Wrap” as the below picture.
+To get rid of the horizontal scroll bar, we could turn on the “Word Wrap” feature by following these steps:

+- Go to the menu and select: File > Preferences > Settings
+- Type “word wrap” into the Search Box
+- Then select option “on” of “Editor: Word Wrap” as the below picture.

+IMAGE 7

+## 1.3 Using a Web Browser

+We will use Google Chrome as a tool to run and debug our React app since it is the most popular browser.

+-It also includes amazing Developer Tools that will be described below.

+### 1.3.1   Using Developer Tools of The Browser

+The Developer Tools are usually presented as a tabbed group of panes at the right or bottom of the web browser window.

+To open the developer tools in Google Chrome,

+- Open the Chrome Menu in the upper-right-hand corner of the browser window and select More Tools > Developer tools.
+You can also use Shift + CTRL + J (on Windows/Linux), or Option + ⌘ + J (on macOS) to open the tools.

+IMAGE 8

+The Developer Tools will either open up in a new window or within the Chrome window as below picture.

+UMAGE 9

+We can undock it into a separate window or only change the dock side following these steps: ●

+- Click the “Customize and control Dev Tools” button in the upper-right-hand corner.
+- Then select the dock side that you want as in the below picture.

+IMAGE 10

+### 1.3.2 Using Console Tool

+If the Console tool wasn’t selected, you might have to select the Console tab.
+We can check the values of variables or try JavaScript code directly in the Console tool as below.

+IMAGE 11

+The Console panel is the one that shows the messages you output with console.log() and any unhandled errors.

+### 1.3.3 Strict Mode of React

+The Strict Mode of React version 18 will double rendering so it can catch errors that might occur.

+- As a result, our debugging logs will be duplicated and this causes confusion to developers. - But don’t worry!
+Strict mode checks are run in development mode only; they do not impact the production build.

+IMAGE 12

+To bypass this confusing behavior, we install an extension called “React Developer Tools”.

+IMAGE 13

+After installing the extension, we can see the grayed-out characters that came from the React Strict Mode.

+IMAGE 14